justingarfield/home-ops/pki/README.md

 The files located under this folder have tokens that will get replaced when running the corresponding tasks associated with them.

-This allows creation of multiple certificates, without repeating a majority of the JSON involved, reducing room for error.
+This allows creation of multiple certificates, without repeating a majority of the JSON involved, increasing consistency and reducing room for error.

 | Token | Purpose | Used In |
 |-|-|-|